IntelliHeal/intelliheal-service/README.md

         print("Element is visible")
 ```

-For complete documentation and advanced features, see [PLUGINREADME.md](./PLUGINREADME.md).
+For complete documentation and advanced features, see [This Document](https://github.com/IntelliHeal/intelliheal-plugin/blob/main/README.md).

 ## 📋 Prerequisites